chevere/docs/reference/Chevere/Interfaces/Router/RouterIndexInterface.md

 :::

-This method MUST retain the state of the current instance, and return an instance that contains the specified `$routable` added.
+This method MUST retain the state of the current instance, and return an instance that contains the specified `$route` added.

 ---